AI Evaluation Should Require Standardized Item-Level Data Releases: Validity Challenges in AI Benchmarking

-~ The term \textit{validity}, specifically \textit{construct validity}, was formalized by \citet{cronbach1955construct} in modern psychometrics and is directly applicable to AI evaluation~\citep{xiao2023evaluating}.
-A \textit{construct} refers to a theoretical, unobservable attribute or trait (e.g., a perceived AI capability) that a test is intended to measure.
-Validity reflects \textit{how well an assessment measures the intended underlying outcome}~\citep{10.1007/978-3-030-29516-5_28} and is critical for ensuring benchmark quality.
+~ The term \textit{Validity}, specifically \textit{Construct Validity}, was formalized by Cronbach and Meehl~\citep{cronbach1955construct} in modern psychometrics and is directly applicable to AI evaluation~\citep{xiao2023evaluating}.
+A \textit{Construct} refers to a theoretical, unobservable attribute or trait (e.g., a perceived AI capability) that a test is intended to measure.
+Validity thus reflects how well an assessment measures the intended underlying outcome~\citep{10.1007/978-3-030-29516-5_28} and is crucial for ensuring benchmark quality.

-As noted by \citet{westen2003quantifying}, construct validity is a central concept in psychology, particularly for informing the design of psychological measures.
-In AI evaluation, however, it has received limited attention, despite benchmark creation involving numerous design decisions, including target user selection, construct-to-task operationalization, and scoring metrics.
-These decisions are often oversimplified due to \textit{a dominant focus on benchmark-level results}, leaving only standard or default settings (e.g., \citealp{liang2023holistic, 10.5555/3454287.3454581}) and insufficient evidence for validity justification~\citep{liu-etal-2024-ecbd}.

-These hidden ambiguities have resulted in a lack of a common language for communicating construct validity within the AI community.
-Although there are several studies exploring validity-relevant properties~(e.g., \citealp{yao2025the,wu2025mapping}), research explicitly assessing the construct validity of AI benchmarks remains limited.
-Existing analyses suggest that many benchmarks' construct validity has yet to improve and that detailed validity evidence should be extracted not only from benchmark-level information (e.g., \citealp{blodgett-etal-2021-stereotyping,bean2025measuring,salaudeen2025measurement}), highlighting the need to examine item-level data.
+As noted in \citep{westen2003quantifying}, construct validity is a central concept in psychology, particularly for informing the design of psychological measures.
+In AI evaluation, however, validity has received limited attention, despite AI capabilities rapidly expanding and benchmark creation involving numerous design decisions, such as target capability identification, construct-to-task operationalization, item adaptation for AI systems, and metric selection.
+These decisions are often oversimplified due to \textit{a dominant focus on benchmark-level results}, leaving only standard or default settings (e.g., \citep{liang2023holistic, 10.5555/3454287.3454581}) and insufficient evidence for validity justification~\citep{liu-etal-2024-ecbd}.
+The hidden ambiguities have resulted in a lack of a common language for communicating validity within the AI community.
+Although there are several studies exploring validity-relevant properties~(e.g., \citep{yao2025the,wu2025mapping}), research explicitly assessing AI benchmark validity remains limited.
+Existing analyses suggest that most benchmarks' validity remains underdeveloped and call for evidence beyond the benchmark level (e.g., \citep{blodgett-etal-2021-stereotyping,bean2025measuring,salaudeen2025measurement}).